frcl/texbib/readme.md

 texbib add foo.bib
 ```
 You can specify as many files as you want in a singe command.
-The entries in the bibliography can be adressed by the ID that is spacified in the BibTeX file.
+The entries in the bibliography can be addressed by the ID that is specified in the BibTeX file.
 <!--If there was no ID specified the ID are the first four letter of the authors name followed directly by the year of publication.-->

 Later you probably want to create a new file with all the references in your document directory.